Akash-K-More/Electricity-Billing-System/Electricity_Billing_System-master/README.md

 2- User can Add customers and Calculate their Electricity Bill.

+3- User can Pay Electricity Bills.

+4- User can Generate Bill.

 ## About Project:
 This Java application was created using Intelli J .